davidgasquez/handbook/Open Data.md

 # Open Data

-> Enable collaboration on Open Data at the level of current collaboration on Open Source code.
+> Bring Open Data to the level of Open Source.
-> Move the Open Data ecosystem closer to the Data World that companies live on (tooling, approaches, ...)
+> Make Open Data compatible with the modern data ecosystem (tooling, approaches, ...).

 ## Motivation

-[Open data is a public good](https://en.wikipedia.org/wiki/Open_data#Open_Data_as_commons).
+[Open Data is a public good](https://en.wikipedia.org/wiki/Open_data#Open_Data_as_commons).
 As a result, individual [[incentives]] are not aligned with collective ones.

 As an organization or research group, [spending time curating and maintaining datasets for other people to use doesn't make economic sense](https://en.wikipedia.org/wiki/Economics_of_open_data), unless you can profit from that.